 - Pain that comes and goes, especially when chewing.

-- Allergy To temperature changes or eating sweet foods.
+- tooth sensitivity To temperature changes or eating sweet foods.

 - Swelling around a broken tooth.